Battle of Minh Thanh Road: Battle

-At 0700 on 9 July Task Force Dragoon (Company B, 1/2nd Infantry and Troops B and C, 1st Squadron, 4th Cavalry Regiment) left An Lộc.
+At 07:00 on 9 July Task Force Dragoon (Company B, 1/2nd Infantry and Troops B and C, 1st Squadron, 4th Cavalry Regiment) left An Lộc.
 As the column moved down the Minh Thanh Road air and artillery strikes hit likely ambush sites.

-Around 1100 lead units from Troop C detected an L-shaped ambush along the road.
-At 1110 the Viet Cong opened their ambush, attacking Troop C's 1st Platoon with automatic weapons, mortar and recoilless rifle fire.
-The tanks and M113s deployed into a Herringbone formation to direct fire against the Viet Cong positions, while air, artillery and gunship strikes soon followed.
-Two platoons of Troop B were moved forward to support Troop C and engage the main body of the Viet Cong, thought to be on the north of the road.
-By 1230 the Viet Cong were beginning to withdraw and the 2/2nd Infantry and 1/18th Infantry were deployed to the north in an attempt to block their escape.
+Around 11:00 lead units from Troop C detected an L-shaped ambush along the road.
+At 11:10 the VC opened their ambush, attacking Troop C's 1st Platoon with automatic weapons, mortar and recoilless rifle fire.
+The tanks and M113s deployed into a Herringbone formation to direct fire against the VC positions, while air, artillery and gunship strikes soon followed.
+Two platoons of Troop B were moved forward to support Troop C and engage the main body of the VC, thought to be on the north of the road.
+By 12:30 the VC were beginning to withdraw and the 2/2nd Infantry and 1/18th Infantry were deployed to the north in an attempt to block their escape.
 Most of the attacking forces managed to escape the cordon through the dense jungle in the area.

-Around 1330 aerial reconnaissance saw a large Viet Cong force moving northwest of the ambush area and 1/28th Infantry was deployed by helicopter to engage them.
-A two hour long moving firefight took place before the Viet Cong withdrew and 1/28th Infantry swept the area before setting up a night defensive position north of the Minh Thanh Road.
+Around 13:30 aerial reconnaissance saw a large VC force moving northwest of the ambush area and 1/28th Infantry was deployed by helicopter to engage them.
+A two hour long moving firefight took place before the VC withdrew and 1/28th Infantry swept the area before setting up a night defensive position north of the Minh Thanh Road.

-At 1600 the 1/18th Infantry located a small Viet Cong unit and following an artillery strike overran their position, killing 12 Viet Cong.
-Most of the Viet Cong attacking force escaped the cordon, using the dense jungle in the area as cover for their retreat.
+At 16:00 the 1/18th Infantry located a small VC unit and following an artillery strike overran their position, killing 12 VC.
+Most of the VC attacking force escaped the cordon, using the dense jungle in the area as cover for their retreat.

 Aftermath

 The Battle of Minh Thanh Road was considered a US victory as the US had lured the VC into attacking a stronger force and then used firepower to inflict serious losses on the ambushers.
-Total US casualties were 25 killed and 113 wounded, while initial reports claim Viet Cong losses were 238 killed (body count) and a further 300 were believed to have been killed, but the bodies were removed.
+Total US casualties were 25 killed and 113 wounded, while initial reports claim VC losses were 238 killed (body count) and a further 300 were believed to have been killed, but the bodies were removed.
 Captured North Vietnamese documents acknowledged that the 272nd Regiment had "suffered heavy losses" due to its "unsatisfactory organization of its withdrawal from the battlefield".
 A total of 44 weapons were recovered, and 13 crew-served weapons were found.
 A post-war assessment of the battle from PAVN sources listed 128 killed and 167 wounded.